 We may be subject to significant potential liabilities because of warranty and liability claims made against us.
 Design, construction, or system failures related to our water and wastewater delivery systems could result in injury to third parties or damage to property.
 In addition, as a property developer, we are subject in the ordinary course of our business to warranty claims.
 We are also subject to claims for losses or injuries that occur during our property development activities.
 We plan to record warranty and other reserves for the residential lots we sell based on historical trends in our market and our judgment of the qualitative risks associated with the type of lots we sell.
 We have, and many of our subcontractors have, general liability, property, workers' compensation, and other business insurance.
 These insurance policies are intended to protect us against a portion of our risk of loss from claims, subject to certain self-insured retentions, deductibles, and coverage limits.
 However, it is possible that this insurance will not be adequate to address all warranty and liability claims to which we are subject.
-Additionally, the coverage offered and the availability of general liability insurance for construction defective materials used by other property developers.
-As a result, our subcontractors may be unable to obtain insurance, and we may have to waive our customary insurance requirements, which increases our and our insurers' exposure to claims and increases the possibility that our insurance will not be adequate to protect us for all the costs we incur.
-Any losses that exceed claims against our contractors, the performance of our surveces, the customer may decide to delay or withhold payment to us.
+Additionally, the coverage offered and the availability of general liability insurance for construction defects are currently limited and policies that can be obtained are costly and often include exclusions based upon past losses insurers suffered as a result of use of defective materials used by other property developers.
+As a result, our subcontractors may be unable to obtain insurance, and we may have to waive our customary insurance requirements, which increases our and our insurers'

+exposure to claims and increases the possibility that our insurance will not be adequate to protect us for all the costs we incur.
+Any losses that exceed claims against our contractors, the performance bonds and our insurance limits at such facilities could result in claims against us.
+In addition, if there is a customer dispute regarding performance of our services, the customer may decide to delay or withhold payment to us.
 No warranty and liability claims have been made against us as of the date of this report.